benhsz/parless/README.md

 That means the programmer will type just as many opening and closing parentheses as before.
 It should therefore be __compatible with all existing Lisp code__.

-The goal is to make working with Lisp code more pleasant by having the editor variously visualize parentheses as:
+The plugin aims to make working with Lisp code more pleasant by having the editor variously visualize parentheses as:

 1. Whitespace
 2. Padding characters